Chart Color Schemes

 Population growth drivers in Suffolk Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Suffolk Park is around 4,282.
-This reflects a growth of 60 people since the 2021 Census, which reported a population of 4,222.
-The change is inferred from an AreaSearch estimate of 4,210 residents following examination of ABS ERP data released in June 2024, and an additional 13 validated new addresses since the Census date.
-This results in a population density ratio of 1,029 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Over the past decade, Suffolk Park has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA4 region.
+The estimated population of Suffolk Park is around 4,282 as of February 2026, reflecting an increase of 60 people since the 2021 Census.
+This growth represents a 1.4% change from the previous figure of 4,222 residents.
+The latest resident population estimate by AreaSearch is 4,210, based on examination of ERP data released by the ABS in June 2024 and validated new addresses since the Census date.
+This results in a population density ratio of 1,029 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Over the past decade, Suffolk Park has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
 Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Suffolk Park is expected to grow by 452 persons to 2041, reflecting a gain of 12.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Based on aggregated SA2-level projections, Suffolk Park is expected to grow by 438 persons to 2041, reflecting an increase of 8.6% over the 17-year period.
+This growth rate aligns with the median trend for regional areas nationally.

 Frequently Asked Questions - Population